Resume for Carpenter

 In your cover letter:

-- Introduce yourself and include the specific position you’re applying for.
+- Introduce yourself and include the exact position you’re applying to.

 Summary